-High School Graduation Speech Samples
+4 High School Graduation Speech Samples That Inspire

 Sample Speeches for High School Graduation

-The following speeches are samples meant to help inspire your own creativity.
-You can click to download them and edit for your own use.
 If you like the style or sentiment of a particular speech, think of how it applies to your own high school experience, and use that as the basis for an original speech of your own.
-If you have any trouble downloading, please review the troubleshooting guide.

 Sample One: How We'll Measure These Years

-The first sample is a speech that talks about how things have changed over the high school years.
+You're not the same group of people you were in your freshman year.
+And our first sample is a speech that talks about how things have changed over your high school years.

 Sample Two: The Future Is in Our Hands